-Boston Red Sox Will Visit The White House, After Eagles and Warriors Did Not
+Boston Red Sox Will Visit The White House After Eagles And Warriors Did Not

-For years it’s been a custom for teams that win professional sports championships in the United States are invited to the White House for a ceremony in which they’re honored by the president of the United States.
+For years, it’s been a custom for teams that win professional sports championships in the United States to be invited to the White House for a ceremony in which they’re honored by the president of the United States.
 In the presidency of Donald Trump, however, this is one of many norms that have fallen by the wayside.

-The Golden State Warriors, who have won both NBA championships during the Trump presidency, did not visit the White House either time, after both its star player Stephen Curry and coach Steve Kerr were publicly critical of the president.
-Instead, the Warriors opted to visit Washington and do other things, such as visiting an African-American musuem.
+The Golden State Warriors, who have won both NBA championships during the Trump presidency, did not visit the White House either time after both its star player Stephen Curry and coach Steve Kerr were publicly critical of the president.
+Instead, the Warriors opted to visit Washington and do other things, such as visit an African-American museum.

-The Philadelphia Eagles, who won the Super Bowl in February, had their planned White House visit cancelled in June, only days beforehand, when it became clear that a majority of team members were not planning to attend the ceremony.
+The Philadelphia Eagles, who won the Super Bowl in February, had their planned White House visit canceled in June only days beforehand when it became clear that a majority of team members were not planning to attend the ceremony.
 The New England Patriots had visited the year before, although quarterback Tom Brady did not appear, despite his avowed support of Trump.

 However, the 2018 World Series champions, the Boston Red Sox, will indeed make the trip to the White House, NBC Sports reported, citing a tweet from Boston Globe sports reporter Pete Abraham.
 The Houston Astros, who won the World Series in 2017, did hold a White House ceremony, while the 2016 champions, the Chicago Cubs, made their trip while Barack Obama was still in office.
 The Cleveland Cavaliers, who won the NBA title in 2016, also visited Obama.